vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

   Consume a vegan probiotic yogurt instead of sauerkraut over that time period.

-* Reminder for the day after the appointment to resume consumption of walnuts.
+* Reminder for two days after the appointment to resume consumption of walnuts and relax the strictures regarding hot food.
+The reason for the day of waiting is to make sure there are no mouth injuries created or exacerbated by the cleaning process or by some of the induced factors from it (such as increased sensitivity or dry mouth).

-* Reminder for three days after the appointment to resume consumption of sauerkraut, with a note to delay if I'm experiencing excess salivation.
+* Reminder for four days after the appointment to resume consumption of sauerkraut, with a note to delay if I'm experiencing drooling, mouth dryness, or excess salivation.

 ### Reminder to examine teeth with the dental mirror and take photos with the intraoral camera two days ago